synesthesia/site2019/content/post/2023/2023-03-20-1047-next-steps-for-personal-knowledge-mastery/index.md

 - better ability to split out the non-confidential parts of my work and use them in public sense-making and sharing - that one is still a significant challenge, but I feel more comfortable in doing so now, and it is helped by [rigorous daily note-taking](http://localhost:1313/2023/03/06/how-i-narrate-my-work/), a practice I didn't have back then
 - getting slicker at writing in public (hence [100DaysToOffload](https://www.synesthesia.co.uk/2023/01/06/a-new-year-and-100-days-to-offload/) as a driver to keep doing it)

 A hard comparison of what I have written there with what I have written today would suggest not a lot of progress in all of that time, and for many of those intervening years I would say that was correct.
-The difference now is how confident I feel about internalising these processes, and a sense if "readiness" for this challenge - after all, *"if not now, when?"*
+The difference now is how confident I feel about internalising these processes, and a sense of "readiness" for this challenge - after all, *"if not now, when?"*

 ## Would I recommend this course?